I want to privately rent a home

 Are you homeless or at risk of being homeless?

-If you are at risk of being homeless or need more advice and support you can complete our online Housing Options Assessment form.
-For more information visit our I'm at risk of being or already am homeless webpage.
+If you are at risk of being homeless or need more advice and support, please go to our I'm at risk of being or already am homeless webpage.

 - Tenant Fees Act 2019

 - Other help and support

 - How to apply for social housing and Sussex Homemove scheme

 - Other support for people aged 24 and under

 - Rough sleepers